DerekZ-113/DerekZ-113/README.md

 ## Background

 I started at Zoox as a Software Testing Specialist running overnight operations on a 500-vehicle autonomous fleet.
-After four years of watching operators get buried in false alerts, I built Sentinel to fix it.
+After years of watching operators get buried in false alerts, I built Sentinel to fix it.

 After solving 347 LeetCode problems and forgetting most of them, I built PatternBank to fix that too.
 Now I'm finishing my MS and looking for software engineering roles.